The Weekly with Charlie Pickering: Format

 The show starts with a cold open which consists of a short introduction to the guests and main stories coming up.
 The program's format has been compared to Last Week Tonight with John Oliver, following a similar structure.
-Charlie Pickering delivers a selection of the past week's news stories interspersed with jokes.
+Pickering delivers a selection of the past week's news stories interspersed with jokes.
 Similarly to The Daily Show, most episodes feature a cross to a specialised correspondent (including Adam Briggs, Loyiso Gola, Jonathan Pie, Tiff Stevenson, and Wyatt Cenac), and/or an interview with a guest.
-A previously prepared sketch, story or interview is usually presented by Tom Gleeson and Judith Lucy.
+A previously prepared sketch, story or interview was often presented by Tom Gleeson and Judith Lucy.
 The show was pre-recorded in front of an audience in ABC's Ripponlea studio on the same day of its airing from 2015 to 2017.
 In 2018, the fourth series episodes were pre-recorded in front of an audience at the ABC Southbank Centre studios.

 Gleeson's interview segment Hard Chat is inspired by Between Two Ferns with Zach Galifianakis, and was later spun off into a quiz show entitled Hard Quiz.
-This segment, as of 2020, has evolved with new titling and a new format.
-This segment is now called Yard Chat.
-This was due to the pandemic which forced Tom Gleeson to work from home and do the chat 'in his yard'.
+In 2020, the segment appeared with new titling and a new format, called Yard Chat.
+This was due to the COVID-19 pandemic in Australia, which forced Gleeson to work from home and do the chat "in his yard".

+Film critic Margaret Pomeranz has also had a slot as a guest reviewer, giving humorous reviews of TV shows, such as Married at First Sight Below Deck, and Love in the Jungle.